MickWest/sitrec/docs/CustomSitchTool.md

 To sync the time manually, use the main slider to advance the the video to a distinctive point that will show up in the look view.
 ![michigan-initial-sync-video-reservoir.jpg](docimages/michigan-initial-sync-video-reservoir.jpg)
-Here I moved it so the white object is over the boundry between to segments of a pond or reservoir.
+Here I moved it so the white object is over the boundary between to segments of a pond or reservoir.
 With that fixed, I now grab the "Seconds" or "Minutes" slider in the Time Menu and drag it until it matches.
 I also adjust the zoom, and fine tune the milliseconds
 ![michigan-fine-tuned.jpg](docimages/michigan-fine-tuned.jpg)

 We now have an accurate recreation.
 With the time now synced you can scrub back and forth with the main slider and observer that the target lines up with other distinctive parts of the background